-Robert Dayton's art and/or writing have appeared in the books Lost in The Grooves: Scram’s Capricious Guide To The Music You Missed (Routledge), Cinema Sewer (Fab), Kid Power (Spectacular Optical), Ink Studs (Conundrum), Fantasy art (Swimmers Group) as well as The Onion, long running music magazine Roctober, Paper Rodeo, Broken Pencil, CBC Radio, international noise magazine Bananafish and a long running culture column for Vancouver free weekly Terminal City and numerous other spots gone, went, here, there and to come.
+Robert Dayton's art and/or writing have appeared in the books Kid Power (Spectacular Optical), Young Adult (Blank Cheque), Lost in The Grooves: Scram’s Capricious Guide To The Music You Missed (Routledge), Cinema Sewer (Fab), Kid Power (Spectacular Optical), Ink Studs (Conundrum), Fantasy art (Swimmers Group) as well as The Onion, long running music magazine Roctober, Paper Rodeo, Broken Pencil, CBC Radio, international noise magazine Bananafish and a long running culture column for Vancouver free weekly Terminal City and numerous other spots gone, went, here, there and to come.
 In 1999 he co-created, co-edited and wrote a whole bunch for the fun cultural newspaper The Drippy Gazette.

-The Canadian Romantic, his pen-and-ink art book, was published by PITT Projects and he is working on a pen-and-ink break-up book entitled The Empty Bed.
+The Canadian Romantic, his pen-and-ink art book, was published by PITT Projects and his pen-and-ink heartbreakbook entitled The Empty Bed comes out Summer 2017 from Impulse [b].
 Robert is also currently working on a non-fiction book.

 In 2013 he won a National Magazine Award for Pagelicker, a lit author interview video series on Hazlitt (Random House).
 He spent the prize money on candy.